cmsc389T-spring23/Team8/README.md

 ### Map.attack() - Rakrish Dhakal<br />
 This method updates the `gameOver` variable, so that when a ghost attacks PacMan, the game is finished.
+The test checks that when we call the function, it returns true, ensuring that the game is over.

 ### ghost.is_pacman_in_range() - Rakrish Dhakal<br />
 This function checks for a ghost if PacMan is within a 1-unit radius of the ghost.
+The test adds PacMan at (9, 12) and a ghost at (9, 11) and asserts that pacman is indeed in range.

 ### pacman.is_ghost_in_range() - Rakrish Dhakal<br />
 This function checks for PacMan if there is a ghost within a 1-unit radius of PacMan.
+The test adds PacMan at (9, 12) and a ghost at (9, 11) and asserts that the ghost is indeed in range.